-This article describes PCAST, a new feature available in the PGI 18.7 release.
+This article describes PCAST, a new feature available in the PGI Fortran and C compilers that has been updated in the 19.1 release, with more improvements to come in the future.
 PCAST has two use cases.
-The first use case is designed to be used when testing changes to parts of a program, or testing new compile-time flags, or testing a port to a new compiler or to a new processor.
-You might want to test whether a new library gives the same result, or test whether adding OpenMP parallelism is safe, or enabling autovectorization (-Mvect=simd), or porting from an X86 system to OPENPower.
-This use case works by adding calls to pgi_compare in your application at places where you want intermediate results to be compared.
+The first is designed to be used when testing changes to parts of a program, or testing new compile-time flags, or testing a port to a new compiler or to a new processor.
+You might want to test whether a new library gives the same result, or test whether adding OpenMP parallelism is safe, or enabling autovectorization (-Mvect=simd), or porting from an X86 system to OpenPOWER.
+This use case works by adding pgi_compare calls to your application at places where you want intermediate results to be compared.
 Those results are saved in a file in the initial golden run, where you know the results are correct.
 During the test runs, the same calls will compare the computed intermediate results to the saved results and report differences.
 This is described in more detail in the first section below.
+Continue reading ⇒

 The PGI 18.7 release has a new feature intended to improve your experience for common cases when building programs for GPU computing.
 This affects both OpenACC (-acc and -ta=tesla) and CUDA Fortran.
 With PGI 18.7, the compiler will detect the CUDA driver and GPU compute capabilities on your system, and use the CUDA toolkit corresponding to that driver and generate code for the GPU (or GPUs) installed on your system.
 This matches the behavior that the PGI compilers have had for years with respect to the CPU version, where the compiler detects the type of CPU on which you are building your program (Haswell, Broadwell, Skylake, Zen, …) and optimizes and generates code for that CPU.